Sponsored in part by Kaufman-Heinz LLC

 Hailing from Greenville, Georgia outside of Columbus, Jontavious Willis grew up singing gospel music at the Mount Pilgrim Baptist Church with his grandfather.
 At the age of 14, he came across a YouTube video of Muddy Waters playing “Hoochie Coochie Man” and was hooked.
 That’s when he set his course on the blues.
 All types—Delta, Piedmont, Texas, gospel.
 As a fingerpicker, flat-picker, and slide player.
 On guitar, harmonica, banjo, and cigar box.
 And four years later he was playing on Taj Mahal’s stage.
 Jontavious has played at the SMF season kick-off in 2019 with William Bell, at the annual festival beer release with Southbound Brewing, for an SMF-produced episode of The Kennedy Center’s virtual “Arts Across America” during the pandemic, and on a co-bill with Amythyst Kiah in the May 2021 series.
 This is his first Savannah show with a full band.

-General Admission tickets start at $109 + fees and include access to: VIP Tickets start at $249 + fees and include Allowed items: Not allowed: Children 5 years of age and younger receive free admission.
+Answers to commonly asked questions: Trustees’ Garden FAQs General Admission tickets start at $109 + fees and include access to: VIP Tickets start at $249 + fees and include Allowed items: Not allowed: Children 5 years of age and younger receive free admission.
 Older children, 15 years of age and younger, qualify for a 50% discount on general admission tickets.
 Children must be accompanied by a ticketed adult (only 2 children allowed per ticketed adult).
 Discounts for children are not available on VIP tickets.
+Free or reduced-price tickets for children are only available in person at the Savannah Box Office at 216 East Broughton Street or at the on-site box office on the day of show.
 All sales are final; no refunds or exchanges.
 Concerts are held rain or shine.
 Artists are subject to change.

 All General Admission ticket benefits, plus: